nomasters/handshake/design-docs/handshake-core.md

 ### Strategies

-One of the core concepts in handshake are known as chat ***strategies***.
+One of the core concepts in handshake is the use of configurable chat ***strategies ***.
 These are a core tooling abstraction designed to allow participants to customize the backend tooling they are comfortable using.

 ![handshake kdf](handshake-strategy-config-1x.png)